Raimel Tapia Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 10.7 K/9 to pace the league.
+- The Twins pitching staff is No. 1 in the league with a collective 10.4 strikeouts per nine innings.

-- The Twins' 2.62 team ERA ranks second among all league pitching staffs.
+- The Twins have a 2.70 team ERA that ranks second among all league pitching staffs.

-- Twins pitchers combine to rank 12th in baseball in home runs given up (19 total, 1.1 per game).
+- Twins pitchers combine to give up 20 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- The Twins are sending Ryan (3-0) to make his fourth start of the season.
-He is 3-0 with a 2.84 ERA and 26 strikeouts through 19 2/3 innings pitched.
+- Maeda (0-2) pitches for the Twins to make his third start this season.

-- In his most recent time out on Thursday against the New York Yankees, the righty threw seven innings, allowing one earned run while surrendering three hits.
+- His most recent time out came out of the bullpen on Saturday when the right-hander threw 2/3 innings against the New York Yankees while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.